What is data enrichment in B2B?

 Tools for monitoring database health

-Tools like Atlan, Octolis, or advanced CRMs offer data quality analysis dashboards: completeness, freshness, anomalies.
-You can identify gaps and decide which B2B data to prioritize for enrichment.
+Tools like Atlan, Octolis, or advanced CRMs offer data quality dashboards covering completeness, freshness, and anomalies.
+They let you identify gaps and decide which B2B data to prioritize for the next enrichment cycle.

 How to identify enrichment needs?